imomou/ohsam/README.md

 # ohsam

-#### Welcome to this OhSam's App, it's a ECS Service works with many different Secret Information, and due to nature of the requirement, secrets are decided to be reside in infrastructure rather in repository
+#### Welcome to this OhSam's App, it's an AWS infrastucture template for ECS Service works with many different Secret Information, and due to nature of the requirement, secrets are decided to be reside in infrastructure rather in repository

 #### It's super simple to run this, simply just use cloudformation, and fill in the parameter values, however, before running this template, there're some base dependencies is needed.
 Please run follow following templates in sequence.